jsebrech/php-o/README.md

     <?php namespace O; include "O.php";

-You can use composer to install "jsebrech/o".
+You can use composer to install "jsebrech/o", and then load it like this:

+    <?php namespace O; include "vendor/autoload.php"; O::init();

 Letter soup
 -----------